-Students who decide to withdraw from Eastern Maine Community College must email advising@emcc.edu for assistance in completing the necessary paperwork.
+Students who decide to withdraw from Eastern Maine Community College must complete the College Withdrawal form located on MyEMCC under Current Student.
 Failure to follow this official withdrawal process may result in failing grades recorded on the student's academic transcript.
+Students should work with their faculty and/or staff advisor when transitioning away from EMCC.